nathanpeck/awesome-ecs/README.md

   - [ecspresso](https://github.com/kayac/ecspresso) - Minimalistic: JSON file goes in, service launches
   - [shipctl](https://github.com/SKAhack/shipctl) - Tool that supports deploying a task on ECS, rolling back, or just running a one-off task
   - [ecsdeploy](https://github.com/in4it/ecs-deploy) - A client and simplified web interface for managing your ECS cluster, rolling out and rolling back application versions
+  - [ecs-service](https://github.com/ukayani/ecs-service) - CLI tool for deploying to ECS using CloudFormation with support for .env files for environment specific configuration of your containers
+  - [kms-env](https://github.com/ukayani/kms-env) - CLI tool for managing secrets using AWS KMS in .env files which can be used in conjunction with **ecs-service** to supply secrets to your containers

 ### Implementation Guides